cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

         //Eventually observations will be regular Javascript objects (same with messages, and rewards).
 But for now we must convert it to an object. let observationOBJ = observation && observation.toObject();

-        //Set the event state to the recieved event, causing a hook update setEvent({ observation: observationOBJ, message, reward });
+        //Set the event state to the received event, causing a hook update setEvent({ observation: observationOBJ, message, reward });
       }
     });